Fall quarter (September)

-The MSAQF program is a STEM-designated 45–57-credit degree than can be completed in as little as 15 months by full-time students subject to prerequisites and course load.
+The MSAQF program is a STEM-designated 45- to 57-credit degree that can be completed in as little as 10 months by full-time students subject to prerequisites and course load.
 You also have the option of earning your degree part-time, day or evening.

-The degree plan includes courses in finance, business analytics and ethics, and 18 credits dedicated to your selected specialization or customized concentration.
+The degree plan includes courses in finance and business analytics and 16 elective credits toward your specialization or concentration.

 Learning at Daniels encourages you to get out of the classroom and into the field interacting with business leaders, solving real business problems and using your business skills when the stakes are real.
 You’ll emerge from Daniels business sharp, field tested and ready to lead—adaptable to new situations and well-versed in both big-picture strategic thinking and cross-functional intricacies.